Former WWE Star Danielle Moinet Flaunts Her Cleavage While Rocking Black Lace Lingerie

-Former WWE superstar Danielle Moinet, formerly known as Summer Rae in the wrestling-themed company, took to Instagram this week and teased her 1.7 followers with a stunning display.
+Former WWE superstar Danielle Moinet, formerly known by her wrestling alias Summer Rae, took to Instagram this week to tease her 1.7 followers with a stunning display.
 The wrestler-turned-model shared a selection of snaps with her fans, all of which showed her stripped down to her underwear.

 The auburn-haired beauty stood in front of a white background, shielding the light from her eyes while flaunting her assets.
 Moinet wore a black lace bra that displayed an ample amount of cleavage for the occasion, much to the delight of her admirers.